theCR7/Ubuntu-18.04-Server-Installation-CMDS/README.md

 	3. new
 		If you want a new port in your server then run this command and name the folder.
 You can then edit the 'bombsquad_server' to specify your settings.
 	4. start
 		This command is used to start a server(if not running) or restart a server(if running).Once you run this command it will ask you for the folder name of the server you want to run.
 Make sure the folder is in /root directory.
-(If you used my commands like setuptmx or newtmx then the folder is by default in /root so no need to worry)
+(If you used my commands like setupacn or newacn then the folder is by default in /root so no need to worry)
 	5. stop
 		This command is used to stop the specified server port.
 Just provide the name of the folder you want to stop.
 Type all if you want all servers to be closed.
 	6. restart